 - Use pure vanilla extract.
 Since the vanilla is such a noticeable flavor in these popsicles, I recommend using a pure vanilla extract instead of imitation vanilla.

 These banana pudding pops are perfect for any summer occasion.
 (Or, really, any occasion!)
 Keep them in the freezer until it’s time to eat them, as they will melt quickly if it’s hot out.
 Then enjoy!
 As dessert, as an afternoon snack, at home, by the pool…anywhere, anytime!

 You can keep these banana pops in the popsicle mold for a few days.
 However, if you don’t use them up before then, transfer to individual freezer bags to help them stay fresh.Print

-A King of Pops copycat recipe, these Banana Pudding Popsicles are creamy, indulgent and refreshing.
+These Banana Pudding Popsicles are creamy, indulgent, and refreshing.
 With fresh bananas and vanilla wafers, these have all your favorite banana pudding flavors in a popsicle!

 - 2 cups milk (whole or 2%)

 - 1/2 tsp vanilla extract

 - 4 ripe bananas, 2 whole and 2 sliced crosswise about 1 inch thick

 - 16–20 vanilla wafers